-An Objective is a result or outcome that your organisation must deliver in order to address its Challenges.
-Achieving your Objectives should support the organisation in achieving its strategic intent or vision.
-You define Objectives in Jibility to provide a clear understanding and communication of the results the Strategy Roadmap must deliver.
+An objective is a result or outcome that your organization must deliver in order to address its challenges.
+Achieving your objectives should support the organization in achieving its strategic intent or vision.
+You define objectives in Jibility to provide a clear understanding and communication of the results the strategic roadmap must deliver.

-Similar to defining Challenges, Jibility allows you define as many Objectives as you would like.
-However, too many objectives will dilute focus on what is most important therefore we highly recommend that you focus on defining the Top Objectives only.
+Similar to defining challenges, Jibility allows you define as many objectives as you would like.
+However, too many objectives will dilute focus on what is most important, so we highly recommend that you focus on defining the top objectives only.

-Tips: Try to have only one or two objectives per Challenge.
-If possible keep the number of Objectives to not more than seven (7), which means no more than say five (5) Challenges.
+Tips: Try to have only one or two objectives per challenge.
+If possible keep the number of objectives to not more than seven (7).

-- Choose from a list of pre-defined Objectives from the Jibility library and then drag and drop it onto your list; or
+- Choose from a list of pre-defined objectives from the Jibility library and then drag/drop it onto your list; or

 - Drag/drop a New Objective to the canvas to define your own.

-To link an Objective to a Challenge, assuming you have already defined some Challenges, then just select and drag an Objective from your Top Objective list to one of the challenges.
+To link an objective to a challenge, assuming you have already defined some challenges, then just select and drag an objective from your objectives list to one of the challenges.
 Alternatively, drag a challenge to an objective.

-- Challenges are not addressed by Objectives. i.e. I have Challenges which are not going to be solved by this Strategy Roadmap
+- Challenges are not addressed by objectives, i.e. I have challenges which are not going to be solved by this strategic roadmap.

-- You can re-order Objectives by select and dragging it to another position in your Objective list.
+- You can re-order objectives by selecting and dragging it to another position in your objectives list.